Sponge cake

 Sponge cake is a light cake made with egg whites, flour and sugar, sometimes leavened with baking powder.
-Some sponge cakes do not contain egg yolks, like angel food cake, but most of them do.
-Sponge cakes, leavened with beaten eggs, originated during the Renaissance, possibly in Spain.
-The sponge cake is thought to be one of the first of the non-yeasted cakes, and the earliest attested sponge cake recipe in English is found in a book by the English poet Gervase Markham, The English Huswife, Containing the Inward and Outward Virtues Which Ought to Be in a Complete Woman (1615).
-Still, the cake was much more like a cracker: thin and crispy.
-Sponge cakes became the cake recognized today when bakers started using beaten eggs as a rising agent in the mid-18th century.
-The Victorian creation of baking powder by English food manufacturer Alfred Bird in 1843 allowed the addition of butter to the traditional sponge recipe, resulting in the creation of the Victoria sponge.
-Cakes are available in millions of flavours and have many recipes as well.
-Sponge cakes have become snack cakes via the Twinkie.
+Some sponge cakes do not contain egg yolks, like angel food cake, but most do.
+Sponge cakes, leavened with beaten eggs, originated during the Renaissance.

+The sponge cake is thought to be one of the first non-yeasted cakes, and the earliest attested sponge cake recipe in English is found in a book by the poet Gervase Markham, The English Huswife (1615).
+The cake was more like a cracker: thin and crisp.

+Sponge cakes became the cake recognized today when bakers started using beaten eggs as a rising agent in the mid-19th century.
+The Victorian creation of baking powder by the British food manufacturer Alfred Bird in 1843 allowed the addition of butter, resulting in the creation of the Victoria sponge.

 History

-Background

-The earliest known recipe for sponge cake (or biscuit bread) from Gervase Markham's The English Huswife (1615) is prepared by mixing flour and sugar into eggs, then seasoning with anise and coriander seeds.
-19th-century descriptions of "avral bread" (funeral biscuits) vary from place to place but it sometimes described as "sponge biscuits" or a "crisp sponge" with a light dusting of sugar".
-Traditional American sponge recipes diverged from earlier methods of preparation, adding ingredients like vinegar, baking powder, hot water or milk.

-The basic recipe is also used for madeleines, ladyfingers, and trifles, as well as some versions of strawberry shortcake.
+The earliest known recipe for sponge cake (or biscuit bread) from Gervase Markham's The English Huswife (1615), is prepared by mixing flour and sugar into eggs, then seasoning with anise and coriander seeds.
+19th-century descriptions of "avral bread" (funeral biscuits) vary from place to place but it was sometimes described as "sponge biscuits" or a "crisp sponge" with a light dusting of sugar".
+Traditional American sponge recipes diverged from earlier methods of preparation by adding ingredients like vinegar, baking powder, hot water or milk.
+The basic recipe is also used for madeleines, ladyfingers, and trifles, as well as some versions of strawberry shortcakes.

-Although sponge cake is usually made without butter, its flavor is often enhanced with buttercream, pastry cream or other types of fillings and frostings.
-Sponge soaks up flavors from fresh fruits, fillings and custard sauces.
+Although sponge cake is usually made without butter, its flavour is often enhanced with buttercream, pastry cream or other types of fillings and frostings.
+The sponge soaks up flavours from fresh fruits, fillings and custard sauces.
 Sponge cake covered in boiled icing was very popular in American cuisine during the 1920s and 1930s.
-The delicate texture of sponge and angel food cakes, and the difficulty of their preparation, meant these cakes were more expensive than daily staple pies.
+The delicate texture of sponge and angel food cakes, and the difficulty of their preparation, made them more expensive than daily staple pies.
 The historic Frances Virginia Tea Room in Atlanta served sponge cake with lemon filling and boiled icing.
 New York City's Crumperie served not only crumpets but toasted sponge cake as well.